knative/docs/docs/install/collecting-logs/README.md

 -->

-The [`fluent-bit-collector.yaml`](./fluent-bit-collector.yaml) defines a StatefulSet as well as a Kubernetes Service which allows accessing reading the logs from within the cluster.
+The [`fluent-bit-collector.yaml`](./fluent-bit-collector.yaml) defines a StatefulSet as well as a Kubernetes Service which allows accessing and reading the logs from within the cluster.
 The supplied configuration will create the monitoring configuration in a namespace called `logging`.
 You can apply the configuration with: